-Pooled Facility-Direct Access: Toll restricted stations receive standard toll restriction treatment on all Direct Facility Access (FACILITY) button calls.
+Pooled Facility-Direct Access: Toll restricted stations receive their class of service toll restrictions whet her a Direct Facility Access (FACILITY) button or a facility access code is used.

 Personal Lines: Personal Lines are subject to the toll restriction options of the stations on which they appear.